-9 If you detect looseness between the halves of the rifle, this can be adjusted out by following the instructions below.
+- 8 Lock the barrel into position by sliding the barrel lock rearward (Figure 6). - 9 If you detect looseness between the halves of the rifle, this can be adjusted by following the instructions under "Adjusting Barrel Fit" on pages 14-15.